-11 Financial risk and capital management
+9 Financial risk and capital management

-11.1.
-Risk management process
+9.1 Risk management process

-The Fund's activities expose it to financial risks: market risk (primarily interest rate risk), credit risk and liquidity risk.
+The Fund's activities expose it to financial risks: market risk (primarily price risk), credit risk and liquidity risk by virtue of its investment in the Target Fund.
 The Fund's overall risk management program focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the Fund's financial performance.

 The management of these risks is carried out by the Trustee under policies approved by the Board of Directors.
 The Board of Directors approves written policies covering overall risk management.
-Any prospective investment shall be limited to the type of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risk inherent on investments approved by the investors.
+Any prospective investment shall be limited to the type of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risk inherent in investments approved by the investors.